elmcraft/elmcraft.org/content/lore/index.md

 Like a photograph of a moment in time, the photographer adds composition, perspective and framing (selection and exclusion).

-Inevitably there is no objective Lore.
-Authors leave their fingerprint on what they write.
+Inevitably there is no *objective* Lore.
+Authors leave their subjective fingerprint on what they write.

 So the pages under Lore are framed in the following ways to try mitigate some of the downsides: